The CURML welcomes you to its website!

-Located on the two University Hospital sites of Lausanne and Geneva, the Centre employs around 140 people in the following seven specialist units: Forensic medicine (one of the branches of forensic science and a term sometimes used instead of legal medicine); Traffic Medicine and Psychology; Violence Medicine, Legal Psychiatry; Medical Law, Ethics and Humanitarian Medicine; Forensic Genetics; Forensic Toxicology and Chemistry; and the Swiss Laboratory for Doping Analyses.
+Located on the two University Hospital sites of Lausanne and Geneva, the Centre employs around 160 people in the following nine specialist units: Forensic medicine (one of the branches of forensic science and a term sometimes used instead of legal medicine); Forensic Imaging and Anthropology; Traffic Medicine and Psychology; Violence Medicine, Legal Psychiatry; Medical Law, Ethics and Humanitarian Medicine; Forensic Genetics; Forensic Toxicology and Chemistry; and the Swiss Laboratory for Doping Analyses.

 Through the versatility of its skill sets, the Centre is able to respond to requests for expertise, assistance and advice in the fields of legal medicine, medical law and doping analysis.
 Based in the Lake Geneva area, its influence extends not only locally and regionally, but also at a national and international level.